northdata/api/doc/data-export-guide/data-export-guide.md

 ## CSV data contents

 The CSV data is provided as a single large table.
+Values are separated by commas, and the encoding is UTF-8.
+(In many tools, you'll need to configure these as import settings.)

 Due to this structure, it has various restrictions compared to the JSON data: the number of legal representatives is limited to 5, there is no history, and relations to other companies are not contained.
 Below, the table headers for the CSV data are shown.

 Again, please note that actual data availability is different for every company.
 Availability depends on many different, mostly external factors.
 To explore availability, please use our test data.